Treer/POpp/README.md

  * references can be escaped with a backslash, e.g. `\{id:msgid}` is ignored.

-**WARNING**: Plural forms are not supported, the file can still be processed, however lines begining with "msgstr[_n_]" will not have their content expanded, and plural forms cannot be referenced with the brace notation.
+**WARNING**: Plural forms are not supported, the file can still be processed, however lines begining with "msgstr[_n_]" cannot contain references, and plural forms cannot be referenced with the brace notation.

+#### Include directives can have the following notation:

+    $include "fileName.po"

+    # $include "fileName.po"
+    #.$include "fileName.po"

+The .po hash-comment notations can be used if the file must be editable or
+parsable by other .po tools before being processed by popp.

 Output files are written in UTF-8.
 If your source languages use unicode characters that your shell can't display, then avoid using pipes and stick with